magistermaks/fabric/wiki/fabric/items/item.md

 ## Items
 [Back](../fabric.md)

-To create an item new instance of `Item` class will is needed for registration in the item registry.
+To create an item new instance of `Item` class is needed for registration in the item registry.

 Example:
 ```java